 Nvidia's market cap crosses $4 trillion

-Nvidia briefly crossed a $4 trillion market capitalisation this week, a figure that exceeds the GDP of Germany.
-The milestone came after the company reported quarterly revenue of $44 billion — up 78% year over year — driven almost entirely by data centre GPU sales.
-The H100 and H200 remain the dominant AI training chips, and the next-generation Blackwell architecture is selling out as fast as it ships.
+Nvidia briefly crossed a $4 trillion market capitalisation — exceeding the GDP of Germany.
+The milestone followed quarterly revenue of $44 billion, up 78% year over year, driven almost entirely by data centre GPU sales.
 Nvidia now captures an estimated 85% of the global AI accelerator market by revenue.
+The H100 and H200 remain dominant and the next-generation Blackwell architecture is selling out as fast as it ships.

-So whatNo single company in history has been this dominant in a market this important this quickly.
-That concentration carries risks — regulatory, competitive and geopolitical — that are only beginning to be priced in.
+So whatNo company in history has been this dominant in a market this important this quickly.
+The concentration carries regulatory, competitive and geopolitical risks that are only beginning to be priced in.

 Source: Nvidia Q1 2026 earnings